parrt/msds501/notes/computation.md

 or, equivalently,

 *add 1/2 cup broth to rice in pot*<br>
-*while broth not absorbed:*<br>
+*while broth is not absorbed:*<br>
 &nbsp;&nbsp;&nbsp;&nbsp;*stir rice in pot*<br>

-In the programming world, we call this a *loop*.
-The key elements of a loop are the condition expression and the operation(s) to perform while the condition is true.
-When trying to map a real-world problem to a loop, your goal is to identify the condition and the repeated steps.
+(*repeat* and *while* are duals of each other and are equivalent when the conditions are inverted.)

+In the programming world, we call this a **loop**.

+Just as with the conditional execution, mapping a real-world problem to a loop means identifying two key elements: a conditional (boolean) expression and the operation(s) to repeat.
 A template for a loop looks like:

 while *condition*:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;*operation 1*<br>
 &nbsp;&nbsp;&nbsp;&nbsp;*operation 2*<br>
 &nbsp;&nbsp;&nbsp;&nbsp;...

-There is an important implicit understanding about the operations in a loop: The operations in the loop alter the condition.
-Otherwise, the loop would never terminate.
+There is an important implicit understanding about the operations in a loop: **At least one operation in the loop alters the condition.** Otherwise, the loop would never terminate.
 For example, here is an *infinite loop* that prints "hi" forever.

 *while true*:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;*print "hi"*<br>